javiesp/javi-blog-astro/src/data/blog/adding-new-post.md

   Checkout My first post.
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some rules/recommendations, tips & ticks for creating new posts in NSC blog theme.

 <figure>
   <img